mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 |`owner`|`address`|hex via UTF8| Ethereum address of validator applicant|
 |`stake`|`uint` (?)|dec via UTF8 (?)| Slashable amount associated with listing

 The block height of the event is also associated with the above data.
-The following parameters are computed by the state machine upon receipt and acceptance of an event (according to the [peg specification](./ethereum-peg-spec.md)).
+The following parameters are deterministically computed by the state machine upon receipt and acceptance of an event (according to the [peg specification](./ethereum-peg-spec.md)).

 2. Tendermint `NODE_ID` of new validator (derived from `tendermintPublicAddress`)
 3. Vote power of new validator (computed based on in-state stake balances)

-*†† the name `RegistryUpdate` does not reflect the current implementation of the events in the `ValidatorRegistry` contract, but is used here to a) describe that separate `ValidatorAdded` and `ValidatorRemoved` events are redundant, and b) to avoid confusion with the OrderStream `ValidatorUpdate` transaction type.
+*†† the name `RegistryUpdate` __does not__ reflect the current implementation of the events in the [`ValidatorRegistry`](https://github.com/ParadigmFoundation/ParadigmContracts/blob/master/contracts/ValidatorRegistry.sol) contract, but is used here to a) describe that separate `ValidatorAdded` and `ValidatorRemoved` events are redundant, and b) to avoid confusion with the OrderStream `ValidatorUpdate` transaction type.
 No names discussed in this specification are final.*

 ## Formal Specification